 This One Trick Will Make Your Chocolate Chip Cookies Even More Delicious

-A warm, delicious chocolate chip cookie may just be one of the most satisfying desserts out there, and one that pretty much every palate enjoys.
-Not everyone is an oatmeal raisin or sugar cookie lover, but we think everyone will happily sink their teeth into a chocolate chip cookie.
+A warm, delicious chocolate chip cookie is one of the most satisfying desserts out there, and one that pretty much every palate enjoys.
+Not everyone is an oatmeal raisin or sugar cookie lover, but we think most people would happily sink their teeth into a chocolate chip cookie.

 However, what if we told you that there's a way to amplify the flavor of this already delicious—albeit pretty standard—dessert?
 We consulted recipe developer and wellness writer Beth Lipton to see how she makes this a possibility with her secret hack to making the best chocolate chip cookies ever.